FREQUENTLY ASKED QUESTIONS

 Why don't you offer morning hours?

 My company serves a niche in the tutoring market for those students who prefer afternoon, evening, or weekend availability.
-I am available to tutor most days from 12:30pm-2am, which basically allows me to sleep from 3am-11am in order to get the recommended eight hours of rest.
-Thus, meeting any earlier than 12:30pm is not possible.
+I am available to tutor most days from 5:30-11:30pm ET.

 There are, however, other tutoring companies that offer morning hours, but these companies typically do not offer late or weekend hours.